 - Moisture control using a self-draining dehumidifier

-If you’d like to seal up your crawl space against crawling insects, pests, and moisture, contact Ohio Basement Systems and request a free crawl space encapsulation quote today.
+If you’d like to seal up your crawl space against moisture and make your home unattractive to crawling insects and pests, contact Ohio Basement Systems and request a free crawl space encapsulation quote today.
 We have the knowledge and experience to insulate and seal your crawl space properly.